LAZYGENIUS69/ALGOHOLIC/README.md

 ### 🔗 GitHub URL Analysis
 Paste any public GitHub repository URL directly — no ZIP download needed.
 VECTRON fetches and analyzes the repo instantly.

-### 💀 Dead Code Detector
-One click finds all nodes with zero incoming edges — potentially unused code that can be safely removed.

 ### 🔗 Shareable Graph Links
 Generate a unique URL to share your dependency graph with anyone.
 Links expire after 24 hours.